VIEW ALL POSTS

 Talking With Your Child About Cancer

-Telling your child that someone they know or love has cancer may be one the hardest thing you’ll ever do as a parent.
+• Telling your child that someone they know, or love has cancer is hard.
 And out of love, your first instinct may be to protect your child by keeping the diagnosis to yourself.
+But the truth is that it's generally best to talk to your child about the diagnosis as early as you can.

-You might start with a question.
 For example, you might ask your child something along these lines: “Maybe you’ve noticed that your teacher has been gone a lot lately.
 Do you know why?”
-This lets you know what your child might already suspect—and you can continue the conversation from there, Finestone said.
+This lets you know what your child might already suspect—and you can continue the conversation from there.

-Cover the basics.
 Every child should know these four things:

 • The name of the cancer, such as breast cancer or lymphoma